Death Spiral

 .

-Death is a separator, a door you can’t come back through, a veil that separates what’s still here from what will never be again.
-It’s ironic then, how closely connected it is to unifying us.
-It’s not just in our practices, it is inherent to Death as a concept.
+Death is a separator by nature, a door you can never return through, a stark division between what’s still here and what will never be again.
+It’s ironic then, how closely connected it is to bringing us together.
+It’s not just in our mourning practices, it is inherent to Death as a concept.

 Death separates us from what we love, but it also, inevitably, returns us there.

-To some, Death means coming home to the truth of who we are.
+For some of us, Death can mean coming home to the truth of who we are.

 .